BioBoost/embedded_systems_tools_and_scripts/docs/compile_rpi_kernel.md

 cd && git clone --depth 1 -b rpi-4.4.y https://github.com/raspberrypi/linux.git rpi-linux
 ```

+!!! note "Cloning a branch"
+	When cloning a repository you clone all remote branches and all history.
+	This can take up a lot of space and time with a huge repository.
+	By using the `-b <branchname>` argument it is possible to only clone a specific remote branch.
+	By providing an argument of `--depth 1` to the clone command, the clone process will copy only the latest revision of everything in the repository instead of every single revision of every single file in history.
+You can check this by doing a `git log` inside the clone.

-This should take a few minutes after which a directory `rpi-linux` should have been created in your home dir.
+This will take a few minutes after which a directory `rpi-linux` should have been created in your home dir.

 ### Cross-compiler